replab/book/sphinx/reps/construction.md

 ## Irreducible representations of $S_n$

-The symmetric group provides three constructions of the irreducible representations of the symmetric group.
+RepLAB provides three constructions of the irreducible representations of the symmetric group: Specht modules, seminormal and orthogonal representations.
 Those irreducible representations are indexed by Young diagrams, which are simply written as integer row vectors.

 The constructions below are similar to the ones proposed by [Sage](https://doc.sagemath.org/html/en/reference/combinat/sage/combinat/symmetric_group_representations.html), though we wrote an independent implementation.